developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/certificates/index.md

 Tools such as [OpenSSL](https://www.openssl.org/docs/faq.html) can be useful for creating and working with certificates, and most of of its capabilities are accessible through [CLI commands](https://www.sslshopper.com/article-most-common-openssl-commands.html).
 Some typical usages are shown below.
 Before proceeding, [download OpenSSL](https://www.openssl.org/source/) and install it.

 ### Generate a self-signed certificate
-A private key is required to encrypt to the certificate.
-An existing private key can be used or a new one can be generated for the purpose.
+To create a self-signed certificate, a private key must exist to encrypt to the certificate.
+If an existing private key can be used, skip to Step 2.
+To generate a new key, begin with Step 1.

 **&#49;.
 To generate a basic key with no passphrase**:

         :::term
         openssl genrsa -out privkey.pem

 **&#50;.
-Then the key file generated in Step 1 to create a self-signed certificate**:
+Next, use the key file generated in Step 1 to create a self-signed certificate**:

         :::term
         openssl req -new -x509 -key privkey.pem -out capturableacert.pem -days 365

 &#51;.
-A series of questions appears next.
+A series of questions appears.
 Leave all fields blank (by pressing ENTER) _except_ for **the "Common Name" field-- this should contain the domain name that will serve the certificate**.

-&#52;. **Add the private key to the web server** according to the server's documentation.
+&#52;. **Add the private key file to the web server** according to the server's documentation.

-&#53;. **Add the certificate to the web client** as described above.
+&#53;. **Add the certificate file to the web client** as described above.

 ### Inspect a certificate
 **To decode the contents of a certificate**: